fimtestxyz/klz_vault/Clippings/Rust helloworld - API Star Wars Query - Why Rust?.md

 tags:
   - clippings
 ---

+>  Rust Take away

+> > Rust is the sweet spot where you need:

+> >  > **C-like performance + memory control, but without C’s runtime risk.**

-help me to create a rust project api endpoint which query https://swapi.info/playground for star wars on mac os.
+Help me to create a rust project api endpoint which query https://swapi.info/playground for star wars on mac os.

 ---